12 Top Essential Oils & 60+ Uses

 - Wound disinfectant.
 Drip orange oil directly into a wound after it has stopped bleeding, then cover with a bandage.
-Orange essential oil is an excellent anti-bacterial.
-It will also speed the healing process due to its tissue regeneration properties.3
+Orange essential oil is an excellent antibacterial.
+It will also help speed the healing process due to its tissue regeneration properties.3

 - Skin anti-aging.
-Orange oil promotes the production of collagen in the skin.
-It also detoxifies, increases circulation, and improves skin tone and texture.
-Add a drop to your toner and/or moisturizer to improve skin appearance and decrease the signs of aging.
-Several studies indicate that the d-limonene content also helps to fight against the development of skin cancer.
+Orange oil helps promote the production of collagen in the skin.
+It also helps the body detoxify, increases circulation, and improves skin tone and texture.
+Add a drop to skin care products such as toner and/or moisturizer to improve skin appearance and decrease the signs of aging.

 Lemon Essential Oil

 - In your cooking.
-Add a drop or two of lemon oil to cake batter, muffin batter, seafood dishes, salad dressings, or any dish where lemon zest is required.
+Lemon oil is one of the most popular essential oils to cook with.
+Add a drop or two of lemon oil (or any citrus oil) to cake batter, muffin batter, seafood dishes, salad dressings, or any dish where lemon zest is required.

 - For spot-free dishes.
 Add a drop of lemon oil to your automatic dishwasher soap.
 Run the cycle and enjoy spot-free dishes and a cleaner dishwasher.

 - Add shelf life to fruit and vegetables.
 Fill a bowl or small bucket with cold water, add two drops of lemon oil and drench your fruit and/or vegetables in the water to preserve their shelf life.
 Best to do this before refrigerating.